UriaKesarii/bus-times-ha/README.md

 3. `Providing only the station number`: If you only provide the station number, you will receive information about all the lines at the station you provided.

+Important: At the time of writing this guide, the core version is 2024.7.1.
+Note that things may work differently in other versions.

 ## Add A Python Script